Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 3 Domain 3.0 Security Architecture.md

 C. A hash, because it can be reversed to validate the file
 D. A checksum, because it is less prone to collisions than a hash

 Mila should select a hash because is designed to be unique to each input.
-That means that multiple files could have the same checksum
+That means that multiple files could have the same checksum value.

+57 C is correct
+Mateo wants to conduct a fail over test for his datacenter.
+What will he need to do to accomplish this?
+A. Turn off all systems in his datacenter.
+B. Simulate what would occur during a datacenter outage.
+C. Force a fail over using his network or other systems.
+D. Cause an outage of a critical system.